What Is Marketing?

 - Direct talking head presentations.

 - Training sessions.
-A current strategy used by Jeff Walker, Ryan Deiss, Brendan Buchard, Brian Tracey, Andy Jenkins, Mike Filsaim, and others is to present a lot of value content for free.
+A current strategy used by Jeff Walker, Ryan Deiss, Brendan Burchard, Brian Tracey, Andy Jenkins, Mike Filsaime, and others is to present a lot of valuable content for free.
 You get a very good idea of who they are and what they have to offer long before you get to add to cart.

 - Project profiles.
 I do quite a lot of video work with worthwhile non-profit projects.